 kubectl deployment

 For the static deployment we use this yaml.
-It contain all the necessary ClusterRole, ServiceAccount, ClusterRoleBinding, Deployment and Service needed to work with our cluster.
+It contains all the necessary ClusterRole, ServiceAccount, ClusterRoleBinding, Deployment and Service needed to work with our cluster.

 ---